awsdocs/aws-glue-developer-guide/doc_source/add-crawler.md

 ## Which Data Stores Can I Crawl?<a name="crawler-data-stores"></a>

-A crawler can crawl both file\-based and relational table\-based data stores\.
+A crawler can crawl both file\-based and table\-based data stores\.
 Crawlers can crawl the following data stores:
 + Amazon Simple Storage Service \(Amazon S3\)
 + Amazon Redshift
 + Amazon Relational Database Service \(Amazon RDS\)